GeonYoon/Ginger/README.md

 [Check Production Version](http://ginger-env.3khafvwt37.us-east-2.elasticbeanstalk.com/)

 This is a Ginger Test Project created by ***Geon Yoon***.
 I choose to build a client-side app since this application does not require complex computation.
-Most work can be done at the front-end side without communicating with a backend server.
+Most work can be done at the front-end side without communicating with a backend server(This is actually wrong.
+I explain the reason at the bottom).

 ## Structure of the application
 - components: All the view codes locate here.